 Playthrough with Cyclops.
 This port seems to be easier than the arcade version, at least with Cyclops, as many of the CPU opponents will just keep walking into his fierce punch laser blast.
 Magneto is still very hard though, I had to resort to time overs to beat him.

-This is also one of the few games that won't play on my PS3 -it kept freezing when trying to load the first fight.
+This is also one of the few games that wouldn't play on my PS3 -it kept freezing when trying to load the first fight.
 I had to play it on my PS2 instead.

 X-Men Vs. Street Fighter